-Whether you’re in the market for a new or existing home or interested in evaluating your own home, it’s important to look beyond what you can see.
-Specifically, how much will it cost to heat and cool the home?
-An energy-efficient, high-performance home is an important consideration.
-A high-performance home goes beyond current energy code requirements, making it more energy efficient, healthy, durable, AND more valuable.
+Whether you’re in the market for a new home or interested in evaluating your own home, it’s important to look beyond what you can see, specifically how much it costs to heat and cool the home.
+Purchasing an energy-efficient, high-performance home allows you to lower your carbon footprint, maximize energy savings and qualify for up to $250 in OPPD Rebates.

 - Rebates paid for qualified homes with a HERS index of 60 or below

 For more specifics, see program Terms and Conditions.

 The HERS index is the industry standard for measuring a homes energy efficiency and calculates a home's energy performance.
 A certified RESNET Home Energy Rater can perform a home energy analysis and calculate a performance score (the HERS Index Score) based on standardized measures.
 The lower the score, the more efficient the home.